-When it comes to shopping for ham, you have many choices.
+When shopping for ham, you have many choices.
 Regardless of which one you choose, adding a glaze contributes to the appearance and flavor.
-Most hams have been smoked and many are fully cooked, requiring just heating.
+Most hams have been smoked and many are fully cooked, simply requiring heating.
 Spiral-cut hams are popular because they are presliced and easy to serve.
-Even if your spiral-cut ham comes with a glaze packet, you may want to create your own signature glaze to wow the crowd.
+Even if your spiral-cut ham comes with a glaze packet, you may want to create your own easy ham glaze recipe to wow the crowd.

 *Hams that weight more than 8 pounds should be loosely covered with foil halfway through roasting.

 For more information and tips on preparing a ham, see How to Bake Ham

 In most cases, you will want to glaze the ham during the last 20 minutes of baking.
-If you glaze it sooner, the sugar in the glaze will cause it to burn.
+If you glaze it sooner, the sugar in the glaze could cause it to burn.
 To glaze the ham, take the roasting pan out of the oven and put it on a cooling rack; close oven door so the heat does not escape.
 Using a basting brush or spoon, cover the ham with the glaze; return to oven.
 Continue baking until the ham reaches desired temperature.
 If you like, serve additional glaze with the ham.
 You can follow these same glaze instructions for a spiral-cut ham if you want to use your own glaze.